Saint Patrick’s Day and Climbing in Ireland

-Sunday March 17 is Saint Patrick’s Day and many Canadians have ties to Ireland.
+It’s Saint Patrick’s Day and many Canadians have ties to Ireland.
 Here in Canada, we have lots of Irish-themed climbs, such as Guinness Gully WI4 and Guinness Stout WI4+ in the Rockies and Thomasina Pidgeon’s Lucky Charms V11 in Squamish.
+The last one is a stretch.

 There is even a Mount St. Patrick in Ontario, which is a small town at the base of a 300-metre elevation rise.
 While Ireland is not on many climber’s minds as a place to travel to for a climbing trip, there are countless classic routes.